christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 - to begin simple

-- in case you need more later on, not to be stuck in some technical limitations.
+- in case you need more later on, not to be stuck in some technical limitations

 - to stay independant of Google future, not to stick to AppEngine API only.